Columbia County Court Records

 Vital Records (Birth, Death, Marriage, and Divorce Certificates)

 Certified copies of vital records are available through the Columbia County Register of Deeds or the Wisconsin Vital Records Office.
-Under Wisconsin Statute § 69.20(1), access to certified copies is restricted to eligible requestors: the individual named on the record, immediate family members, legal representatives, or persons with a court order.
+Under Wisconsin Statute 69.20(1), access to certified copies is limited to eligible requestors: the person named on the record, immediate family members, legal representatives, or anyone with a court order.

-Fees at the county and state levels are $20 for the initial search and first copy, plus $3 for each additional copy of the same record ordered at the same time.
-Application forms for county-level requests are available from the Register of Deeds office:
+Fees at both the county and state levels are $20 for the initial search and first copy, plus $3 for each additional copy of the same record ordered at the same time.
+Request forms for county-level orders are available from the Register of Deeds:

 Wisconsin Vital Records Office